OSC/ood-documentation/latest/_sources/how-tos/analytics/google-analytics.rst.txt

 .. _Google IAM roles: https://cloud.google.com/iam/docs/understanding-roles
 .. _Google Analytics: https://analytics.google.com/analytics/web

-If you wish you can setup your Open-OnDemand instance to send usage data to Google Analytics (GA) that you can then query and report on, this page walks through how to do just that.
+If you wish you can setup your Open OnDemand instance to send usage data to Google Analytics (GA) that you can then query and report on, this page walks through how to do just that.

 .. note::